-We have a relatively low number of low-income families who are eligible for free school meals (FSM); only 1.7% in 2011-12 when the funding was initially given and 7.9% of our school population in 2016-17.
-Although this is a substantial rise in 5 years, we are still well below the national average.
-We had 23 children in 2016-17 who had parents in the Armed Forces (or had been in the Armed Forces in the last 5 years), 20% of our school population.
-In 2016-17 financial year our total Pupil Premium allocation was £27,780.
+We have a relatively low number of low-income families who are eligible for free school meals (FSM); only 1.7% in 2011-12 when the funding was initially given.
+This rose to 7.9% of our school population in 2016-17 and in 2017-18, it applies to a greater number of children – 9.6% of our school population.
+Although this is a substantial rise in 5 years, we are still below the national average.

 It is vital that you check whether your child is entitled to pupil premium money.
 This provides an extra income for the school which we are directly accountable for in how it affects the outcomes for your child.

-We review the impact of our Pupil Premium spend with Governors every 6 weeks.
-The next review will take place just before Easter (data gathering) and formally alongside the Improvement Committee after Easter 2017.
+We review the impact of our Pupil Premium spend with Governors every term.
+The next review will take place just before Easter (data gathering) and formally alongside the Improvement Committee after Easter 2018.